Tara Brown's murderer Lionel Patea sentenced to life for second murder

-Former Bandidos bikie who viciously bet his Kiwi girlfriend Tara Brown to death has been sentenced to life behind bars for a second murder.
+A former Bandidos bikie who viciously beat his Kiwi girlfriend to death in Queensland in 2015 has been sentenced to life behind bars for a second murder.

-Lionel Patea admitted brutally bashing Gold Coast drug runner Greg Dufty over a $32,000 marijuana debt.
+Lionel Patea, 26, admitted brutally bashing Gold Coast drug runner Greg Dufty over a $32,000 marijuana debt.

-Patea will have to serve at least at least 30 years, eligible for parole in May 2048.
+Justice Martin Burns' sentence in the Supreme Court of Queensland means Patea will have to serve at least 30 years in prison.
+He will be eligible for parole in May 2048.

-Just two months after Dufty's death, Patea viciously beat his Kiwi girlfriend Tara Brown to death with a fire hydrant cover after running her car off the road.
-He is serving a life sentence for her death.
+Only two months after Dufty's death, Patea viciously beat Tara Brown to death with a fire hydrant cover after running her car off the road.
+He is serving a life sentence for her murder.

-Patea's brother Nelson Andrea Patea and Aaron John Crawford pleaded guilty yesterday to one count each of manslaughter for Dufty's death.
+Patea's brother Nelson Andrea Patea, 24, and Aaron John Crawford, 30, pleaded guilty yesterday to one count each of manslaughter for Dufty's death.
 Crawford also pleaded guilty to interfering with a corpse.

-Greg Dufty's partner Sharni Mill gave a heart felt statement about the effect his murder had on his family as she confronted his killers in court today.
+Dufty's partner, Sharni Mill, confronting his killers in court in Brisbane today, gave a heartfelt statement about the effect his murder had had on his family.

-Dufty's partner Sharni Mill, who is the mother of his two children, told the Supreme Court of Queensland that she turned to Crawford when Dufty went missing.
+Mill, who is the mother of Dufty's two children, told the Supreme Court of Queensland that she turned to Crawford when Dufty went missing.

 "You promised me you would help find him … you looked me in the eye and lied to my face," she said.